sourcegraph/about/company/team/org_chart.md

 <script>
 // This script injects the org chart content into each section of this page that links to a team page.
+// It is similar to the script used to compile the goals in ../goals/index.md.

 async function getPageOrgChart(pageUrl) {
 	const sectionId = pageUrl.replace(/^.*#/, '')